Ice cream: Production

-In Europe and early America, ice cream was made and sold by small businesses, mostly confectioners and caterers.
+In Europe and America, ice cream was made and sold by small businesses, mostly confectioners and caterers.
 Jacob Fussell of Baltimore, Maryland was the first to manufacture ice cream on a large scale.
 Fussell bought fresh dairy products from farmers in York County, Pennsylvania, and sold them in Baltimore.
 An unstable demand for his dairy products often left him with a surplus of cream, which he made into ice cream.
 He built his first ice cream factory in Seven Valleys, Pennsylvania, in 1851.
 Two years later, he moved his factory to Baltimore.
 Later, he opened factories in several other cities and taught the business to others, who operated their own plants.
 Mass production reduced the cost of ice cream and added to its popularity.

-The development of industrial refrigeration by German engineer Carl von Linde during the 1870s eliminated the need to cut and store natural ice, and, when the continuous-process freezer was perfected in 1926, commercial mass production of ice cream and the birth of the modern ice cream industry was underway.
+The development of industrial refrigeration by German engineer Carl von Linde during the 1870s eliminated the need to cut and store natural ice, and, when the freezer was perfected in 1926, commercial mass production of ice cream and the birth of the modern ice cream industry was underway.

 In modern times, a common method for producing ice cream at home is to use an ice cream maker, an electrical device that churns the ice cream mixture while cooled inside a household freezer.
 Some more expensive models have an built-in freezing element.
 A newer method is to add liquid nitrogen to the mixture while stirring it using a spoon or spatula for a few seconds; a similar technique, advocated by Heston Blumenthal as ideal for home cooks, is to add dry ice to the mixture while stirring for a few minutes.
-Some ice cream recipes call for making a custard, folding in whipped cream, and immediately freezing the mixture.
-Another method is to use a pre-frozen solution of salt and water, which gradually melts as the ice cream freezes.